AlexandreDecan/sismic/docs/contract.rst

 Sismic aims to change this, by integrating support for Design by Contract for statechart models!
-The basic idea is that contracts can be defined for statechart componnents, by specifying preconditions, postconditions and invariants on them.
+The basic idea is that contracts can be defined for statechart componnents, by specifying preconditions, postconditions, invariants and sequential conditions (i.e. conditions that must be sequentially satisfied) on them.
 At runtime, Sismic will verify the conditions specified by the constracts.
 If a condition is not satisfied, a :py:exc:`~sismic.exceptions.ContractError` will be raised.
-More specifically, one of :py:exc:`~sismic.exceptions.PreconditionError`, :py:exc:`~sismic.exceptions.PostconditionError`
+More specifically, one of :py:exc:`~sismic.exceptions.PreconditionError`, :py:exc:`~sismic.exceptions.PostconditionError`,
-or :py:exc:`~sismic.exceptions.InvariantError` will be raised.
+:py:exc:`~sismic.exceptions.InvariantError`, or :py:exc:`~sismic.exceptions.SequentialConditionError` will be raised.

 Contracts can be specified at two levels: for any state contained in the statechart, and for any transition contained in the statechart.
-At each level, a contract can contain preconditions, postconditions and/or invariants.
+At state level, a contract can contain preconditions, postconditions, invariants and/or sequential conditions.
+At transition level, sequential conditions are not allowed.
-Their semantics is straightforward:
+The semantics is straightforward:

  - For states:
     - the preconditions are checked before the state is entered (i.e., **before** executing *on entry*).
     - the postconditions are checked after the state is exited (i.e., **after** executing *on exit*).
     - the invariants are checked at the end of each *macro step*.
 The state must be in the active configuration.
+    - the sequential conditions are initialized after a state is entered (i.e., **after** executing *on entry*), and evaluated before the state is exited (i.e., **before** executing *on exit*).
+      The sequential condition is updated at each step as long as the state is in the active configuration.
  - For transitions:
     - the preconditions are checked before starting the process of the transition (and **before** executing the optional transition action).
     - the postconditions are checked after finishing the process of the transition (and **after** executing the optional transition action).